efi1/percepto/README.md

 # Percepto

-The goal of this assignment is to write a Python script that automates tasks on Bestbuy website, covering both UI testing using Selenium.
+The goal of this assignment is to write a Python script that automates tasks on Bestbuy website, covering UI testing using Selenium.

 This solution has a test file - test_best_buy.py - under src.tests, which contains several tests' scenarious.